Practicing self care when your blog/biz makes you blue

-If there’s anything I think we can all relate with – is that no matter how big or successful your blog / biz is, sometimes it makes you feel a bit crap.
+If there’s anything I think we can all relate with – is that no matter how big or successful your blog/biz is, sometimes it makes you feel a bit rubbish.
 I, for sure, play the comparison game and often get stressed that my numbers aren’t good enough or I’m not hitting the lofty goals I’ve set for myself.
 It is enough to make anyone start to feel the onset of depression sometimes.
 I wish I could afford to hire a digital marketing company to help me optimize my blog so it could rise through the ranks; I’ve worked so hard on it but I just need that extra bit of technical know-how to really boost its popularity.

 Not only just comparison, but more emotional turmoil comes from the pressure of blogging or running a biz too.
 There is always something we should be doing, and it can feel like I’m wasting my time if I’m not doing something productive to help grow my little biz.
 Some days I can feel extremely stressed out by it and find myself searching for solutions to the fact I can’t unwind.
 I’ve been considering CBD after seeing all the new products that are coming to market, thanks to the innovative ideas of companies like Wild Hemp, I’ve heard it can be really effective in helping people turn off their anxious thoughts.